CityofToronto/bdit_tt_request_app/development-plan.md

         * total span of time potentially included in aggregation
         * % of that time/space with 1 + actual observations
         * (together, these can be used to estimate the sample size)
+4. Ensure that the qury runs reasonably quick for a simple query (e.g. < 10 seconds)
+    * optimize and refactor if necessary

 ### Frontend design
 The interface should be more of a step-by step walk-through and less of a here-are-all-the-controls-at-once.